Selling scrap gold and old jewellery

 In Switzerland, for example, there is the Swiss Gemmological Institute in Basel, which evaluates gemstones.

 If you have bought a piece of jewellery with a certificate, be sure to keep this certificate.
+If you do not have a certificate for the stone, have the stones removed by the buyer and take them home with you.

 .